 Yoga breathing exercises are prominent in practicing yoga past beginner level, as it deepens all aspects of yoga practice.
 Yoga breathing helps improve focus and concentration, endure deeper and longer stretches, increase endurance and create a more peaceful mind.
 Whether you choose an energetic type of yoga such as Vinyasa yoga or a quieter yoga such as Yin yoga, learning the yoga breathing techniques will be part of the process.

-Even though you may be thinking, “how hard can breathing be”, there are certain yoga breathing techniques that will take time to grasp.
+Even though you may be thinking that breathing is a natural process, there are certain yoga breathing techniques that you may take time to grasp.

-Yoga will help you to become aware off your breathing patterns whilst conducting yoga, which in turn will help you become more aware outside of the yoga class too.
+Yoga will help you to become aware off your breathing patterns whilst practicing yoga, which in turn will help you become more aware outside of the yoga class too.